 In the case of spondylosis, there are several interventional procedures we perform that can offer relief.
 Steroid Injections and Radio Frequency Ablations are the most common ones we perform in our office.

-Newer treatments options we perform involve injecting Platelet Rich Plasma or Stem Cells directly into the joint space.
+Newer treatments options we perform involve injecting Platelet Rich Plasma directly into the joint space.
 These are newer types of treatment that haven’t been around long enough to be as well studied as steroid injections.
 Individual results vary but many of our patients have had great outcomes.